mayant15/dotfiles/README.md

 git clone --recursive https://github.com/mayant15/dotfiles
 ```

-The configuration can be installed using the provided `install.sh` script if you want to install everything, or
+The configuration can be installed using the provided `install.zsh` script if you want to install everything, or
 individual components can be installed by invoking the scripts in `scripts/`.

 **WARNING:** This creates symlinks in your home directory.
 Please backup your own config files and inspect the script before running.